RodriguesS2/Casino-Java-Game/README.md

 This project was developed by Sebastião Vizcaíno (up202305009), Tobias Blechschmidt (up202401393) and Rafael Rodrigues (up202303855) for LDTS 2024/25.

-Game developed in Java 21.
+The game is developed in Java 21, so to play, you must be using this version and run the command "./gradlew run" in the terminal.

 For a more detailed version of this description click [here](./docs/README.md)